vuduongtp/go-logadapter/README.md

 ## Advantages of go-logadapter
 - Writing logs to multiple destinations, such as a file, console.
 - Formatting log messages such as JSON, pretty JSON, text.
-- Filtering logs based on certain criteria, such as log level, module, type, or request_id.
+- Filtering logs based on certain criteria, such as log level, module, type, or request_id, correlation_id.
 - Suit specific application needs such as [echo](https://github.com/labstack/echo), [gorm](https://github.com/go-gorm/gorm)
 - Can help in debugging an application by providing detailed information about the application's behavior, performance, and errors.